palprabhat/mini-games/BouncyBall/README.md

 Inspired by popular Flappy Bird game.

 ## How to play?
-Press Spacebar or Left click mouse the bounce the ball.
+Press Spacebar or Left click mouse to bounce the ball.